Blog : country house

 Owner/Designer: Apichai Wangtragul

-A series of small serendipities came together in a happy way.
-The owner already had a piece of land on the forest fringe at Khao Yai.
+Like a series of small serendipities coming together in a happy way, the homeowner already had a piece of land on a forest edge.
 And the wood cabin design came in handy to turn her dream into a picture worth a thousand words.

 ciw01